 Today the ML is capable of assisting in the analysis of the market patterns, taking into account previous cases and building a successful analytical model with little to no intervention from humans.

 Fintech companies are already reaping the benefits of machine learning, yet we believe, that the industry will evolve further.
 It usually results in breakthrough solutions as well as a significant improvement of the existing ones (we'll cover both further down the article).

-Here's a quick preview of 5 significant advantages of ML in fintech:
+Here's a quick preview of 5 significant advantages of ML in Fintech:

-Unique customer experience
+- Unique customer experience

-Stock market forecasting
+- Stock market forecasting

-Custom solutions based on machine learning
+- Custom solutions based on machine learning

 Let’s savor all the details and see why exactly this tech is helping financial services live the dream life.

 The business (regardless of the industry) will perform better if the client feels valued.
-And that value is brought by unique experience.
+And that value is brought by a unique experience.
 Starting as a set of commands and pre-written responses, AI and machine learning, in particular, transformed the support chatbots into full-scale robotic assistants.

 The general public is still unsure about fully-automated financial processes, but more and more people are ready to take advice from a non-human assistant, as BI Intelligence report suggests: